 How To Use:

-In case your diet lacks the required nutrients that help to keep your dandruff in control naturally, you can prefer the following Ayurvedic supplements under the guidance of your Ayurvedic doctor based on your health condition and dosha imbalances.
+In case your diet lacks the required nutrients that help to keep your dandruff in control naturally, you can prefer the following Ayurvedic supplements under the guidance of your Ayurvedic doctor based on your health condition.

 - Mahamanjisthadi Kadha